Some of the best exercises that we can do for our left-hand at the cello (see below) involve shifting doublestops.

-- complexity of the aural intervals
+- aural complexity of the intervals

-- hand frame changes during shift
+- hand frame changes during the shift

-Doublestopped scales move stepwise and have no coordination problems because they are normally played with the samefinger shifts.
-The most pleasant intervals to use in doublestopped scales are thirds, sixths, octaves and perhaps even fourths.
+Doublestopped scales move stepwise and have no coordination problems because they are normally played with the same-finger shifts.
+The most pleasant intervals to use in doublestopped scales are thirds, sixths, octaves, and perhaps even fourths.
 Chromatic scales move by the smallest interval (semitones) and have no changes of handframe so let’s start our doublestopped shifting adventure with these.